OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 ### Conditional messaging

 Because you can send multiple `messageParent` calls from the dialog box, but you have only one handler in the host page for the `DialogMessageReceived` event, the handler must use conditional logic to distinguish different messages.
 For example, if the dialog box prompts a user to sign in to an identity provider such as Microsoft account or Google, it sends the user's profile as a message.
-If authentication fails, the dialog box sends error information to the host page, as in the following example:
+If authentication fails, the dialog box sends error information to the host page, as in the following example.

 ```js
 if (loginSuccess) {